vincentdavis/marginal-gains/README.md

 # marginal-gains
-Seeking, validating, forecasting marginal gain in cycling.
+Seeking, validating, and forecasting marginal gains in cycling.